nf-core/hicar/docs/usage.md

 The perl-statistics-basic installed in wrong location.
 Try to reinstall it by `conda activate work/conda/env-xxxxx && perl -MCPAN -e 'CPAN::install(Statistics::Basic)'`

+* `Error in result[[njob]] <- value :
+    attempt to select less than one element in OneIndex`

+The error may caused by out of memory (although the error message seems to be unrelated to memory).
+Try to set `--peak_pair_block` to a smaller number less than 1e9.

 ### Known issue with Juicer_tools

 If you are using [Juicer_tools](https://github.com/aidenlab/juicer/wiki/) with GPU supported, it is not supported by the containers.
 We are using [Juicer Tools Pre](https://github.com/aidenlab/juicer/wiki/Pre) to create the [hic files](https://doi.org/10.1016/j.cels.2016.07.002) from aligned HiCAR reads.